 PARODY COMPOSED: Giorgio Coniglio, December 2018.
 Today's verses have been web-published at OEDILF.com, an online humour dictionary that has accumulated 102,000 carefully edited limericks.
-Thanks are due to OEDILF contributing-editor MikeAq who kindly provided a verse for the present collection.
+Thanks are due to OEDILF contributing-editor MikeAq who kindly gave permission to link to one of his lims.
 Mike, it should be noted has contributed thousands of entries to the dictionary, whereas Giorgio's paltry effort over 3 years has resulted in only two hundred approved verses.

 SONGLINK: For those readers who like poetry set to music: On our sister blog "SILLY SONGS and SATIRE", you can find various singable versions of limerick medleys, including a collection of verses about French set to a novel tune.